Videos and text by TIM FAULKNER/ecoRI News staff

 “My most serious concern is the water issue,” Town Council member Nancy Binns said.
 “We don’t have enough information to know what kind of water source they are going to end up with, nor do we have time to evaluate their choice.”

-After missing a deadline to find a water supply, Chicago-based Invernegy has been granted a 30-day extension by the state Energy Facilities Siting Board (EFSB).
+After missing a deadline to find a water supply, Chicago-based Invernegy has been granted a 30-day extension by the state Energy Facility Siting Board (EFSB).

 Town Council president John Pacheco III explained after the vote that the council agreed to stay quiet for nearly a year, despite intense public pressure to state its stance on the project.
 He said the board didn't want to be perceived as influencing project assessments from the Planning Board, Zoning Board of Review, tax assessor and building inspector.

 “It has been very hard for this council to remain neutral with all the opposition," Pacheco said.
 "We live here.
 These are our friends and neighbors all over this town.
 It’s hard to walk around this town and keep your lips shut.
 It has been.”

 Pacheco said the Town Council initially considered two benefits of the CREC: tax revenue and the clean up of well 3A, a municipal water supply polluted by a gasoline additive from a nearby gas station.
 Early on, he said, it became clear that the clean up of the well, as promised by Invenergy, posed too many health risks.

 “It’s not going to get clean.
 It’s going to remain shut, thankfully.
 And so that just leaves tax money,” Pacheco said.
 “And like my mom always says, ‘If the decision is about the money it’s the wrong decision.'”